About Maio Cape Verde

 - Night TripsThe lack of street lighting means that it is possible to view a large number of stars from the island.
 At the right time of year (June to September) it is possible to see the turtles laying eggs and also to watch the babies going into the sea.
 Some people may wish to take a tent and sleep on the sand dunes under the night skies.
 It is only when you come to Maio Cape Verde that you realise how much light pollution spoils the night sky at home.

 - FishingThere are good opportunities for fishing from the island of Maio.
 The variety of fish that can be found from boats include wahoo, dorado, tuna, blue marlin and grouper.
 Other fish can also be caught from the beach such as bream and red mullet.
 Fishing can also be done from the rocks and there are also organised fishing trips by boat for deep sea fishing.

-- Morrinho Sand DunesThe sand dunes of Morrinho are worth a visit.
+- Morrinho Sand DunesThe sand dunes of Morrinho are worth a visit when you are in Maio Cape Verde.
 This area of the island is now a protected zone thanks to the the efforts of Tamas Szekely who started the Maio Biodiversity Foundation.
 There is no development allowed in this area as it contains a number of rare and interesting species.
 These beaches have very few people (usually none) all you will see is the sand, ocean and wild life.